anbox-cloud/discourse-docs/howto/install/high-availability.md

 The port to use is always `8444`, the same AMS is listening on.

 ## Anbox Streaming Stack

-If you are upgrading from 1.4 or earlier, check [the upgrade instructions](https://discourse.ubuntu.com/t/upgrading-from-previous-versions/17750) before proceeding.

 In the Streaming Stack, both the Agent and the Gateway can be run in HA.
 We recommend a minimum of 3 machines for the Streaming Stack.

     juju add-unit anbox-stream-gateway -n 2